Learn how to claim due revenue from a child IP Asset in TypeScript.

 in the license terms.
 This is exactly the same as Scenario #1, except one extra step is added.
 Let’s view this in steps:

-As we can see in the below diagram, when IP Asset 4 (it doesn’t have to be an IP Asset, it can be any address) pays IP Asset 3 1M $WIP, 150k $WIP automatically gets deposited to the LAP royalty policy contract to be distributed to ancestors.
+As we can see in the below diagram, when someone pays IP Asset 3 100 $WIP, 15 $WIP automatically gets deposited to the LAP royalty policy contract to be distributed to ancestors.

-Lastly, IP Asset 1 & 2 want to claim their revenue sitting in their associated IP Royalty Vaults.
+Lastly, IP Asset 1 wants to claim their revenue sitting in its associated IP Royalty Vault.
 It will look like this:

 Below is how IP Asset 1 (or 2) would claim their revenue, as shown in the image above, with the SDK: